-Learn more about customer experience management by reading the following articles authored by Janet LeBlanc, a leading expert in the industry.
+Learn more about customer experience management by reading the following articles about or by Janet LeBlanc, a leading expert in the industry.

 Discover the highlights from the 2016 North American Study on Customer Centricity, an online survey conducted by Janet LeBlanc + Associates, in collaboration with the Peppers & Rogers Group.
 The purpose of the research was to understand the progress made by North American organizations on becoming customer-centric.
 Over 200 senior business leaders…